karma-runner/karma-sauce-launcher/README.md

 The `customLaunchers` object has browser names as keys and configs as values.
 Documented below are the different properties which you can configure for each browser/platform combo.

-*Note: You can learn about the available browser/platform combos on the [Sauce Labs platforms page](https://saucelabs.com/platforms).*
+*Note: You can learn about the available browser/platform combos on the [Sauce Labs platforms page](https://saucelabs.com/platforms) and [Sauce Labs REST API page](https://docs.saucelabs.com/reference/rest-api/#get-supported-platforms).*

 ### base
 Type: `String`